briancaffey/briancaffey.github.io/content/2023/01/07/i-deployed-the-same-containerized-serverless-django-app-with-aws-cdk-terraform-and-pulumi.md

 ## tl;dr

-I wrote three infrastructure as code libraries for deploying containerized 3-tier web apps on AWS ECS Fargate.
-This article will provide an overview of my experience working with CDK, Terraform and Pulumi and will cover how I use my libraries in automated infrastructure deployment pipelines with GitHub Actions.
+I wrote three infrastructure as code libraries for deploying containerized 3-tier web apps on AWS ECS Fargate using CDK, Terraform and Pulumi.
+This article will provide an overview of my experience working with these three IaC tools and will show how I use my libraries in automated infrastructure deployment pipelines with GitHub Actions.

 - **CDK Construct Library**: [github.com/briancaffey/cdk-django](https://github.com/briancaffey/cdk-django)
 - **Terraform Modules**: [github.com/briancaffey/terraform-aws-django](https://github.com/briancaffey/terraform-aws-django)